samuelkerstell/project5-react/README.md

 ![CSS Error](/readme-assets/CSSErrors.png)

 ### JSHint JavaScript validator
-JSHint was used to validate the JavaScript files and no errors reported in the JavaScript code.
-Some syntax errors where reported but these were all in the JSX code.
+[ESLint](https://eslint.org/play/) was used to validate the JavaScript files, every js file with an import got "Parsing error: 'import' and 'export' may appear only with 'sourceType: module'" on first import.
+I have no idea why because without import this project wouldn't work.
+Other than that no other errors were found.

 ### Lighthouse testing